5 Common Police Wife Struggles or Struggles of Dating a Police Officer

 At the beginning, you may feel lonely, but it’s normal, and you will learn to adapt.
 I share about a date I went to solo in this blog.
 Develop a community of people that you love to spend time with.
 Consider joining group workouts, sports teams, mom groups, etc. to make friends.
 Anticipate your loneliness ahead of time.
 For example, if you know that your police husband is working the next two weekends, plan some fun things to do with friends or a group.

 Another option is to enjoy the solitude.
 Find things that your spouse doesn’t really like to do, such as watch chick flicks or a specific hike that bothers his knees.
 Put on your ear pods and enjoy that hike with your favorite music or podcast.
 Check out my blogs on dealing with loneliness and thriving in the police wife life even though it can be lonely for more information.
+I also share daily tips on my Instagram stories, such as those right below.

 Police schedules and unpredictability.